GabyGold67/MomentaryPushButtonsAsSwitches/README.md

 # **Momentary Push Buttons to Switches** Library (mpbToSwitch)
 ## An Arduino-ESP32 library that builds physical electric switches replacements out of simple push buttons.
-By using just a push button (a.k.a. momentary switches or momentary buttons) the classes implemented in the library will manage the sensing of different parameters to **simulate the behavior of standard electromechanical switches**.
+By using just a push button (a.k.a. momentary switches or momentary buttons) the classes implemented in this library will manage, calculate and update different parameters to **simulate the behavior of standard electromechanical switches**.
 Those parameters include presses, timings, counters or secondary inputs as needed.

 The push button state is updated independently by a standard FreeRTOS timer (or ESP-RTOS in this case), that keeps the ON/OFF state of the objects created constantly updated.
 The timer setup is managed by in-class methods, including the possibility to pause, resume or end the timer of each object independently of the others.
 Each class offers a wide range of methods to set, read and modify every significant aspect of each switch mechanism type simulated, and the signal received from the push button is debounced for a correct behavior of the event processed.